-The operating expenses of the Company increased to \$1,598,000 in 2012 from \$1,557,000 in 2011.
-Despite the fact that the average market value of the global investment portfolio declined year over year, investment management expenses increased as a result of a higher management expense ratio paid to the new global investment manager.
+The operating expenses of the Company increased to \$2,080,000 in 2013 from \$1,598,000 in 2012.
+The majority of the increase relates to a higher percentage management fee paid to Burgundy relative to the previous third-party global investment manager as well as from an increase in the market value of the global investment portfolio year over year.
 There are no investment management or administrative fees charged on the Company's long-term investments.
-Directors' remuneration increased due to additional management meetings to which the directors were invited during the year.
-Transfer, registrar and custody fees declined over the prior year as a result of reduced custody fees.
-The Company's management expense ratio increased in 2012 to 0.35% of average net assets compared to 0.32% of average net assets in the prior year.
+Directors' remuneration decreased due to fewer management meetings held during the current year to which the directors were invited.
+Transfer, registrar and custody fees declined over the prior year as a result of reduced transfer and custody activity.
+The Company's management expense ratio increased in 2013 to 0.36% of average net assets compared to 0.35% of average net assets in the prior year.

-As a result of large realized losses on investments during the current and prior year, the Company is unable to fully utilize its foreign withholding taxes as a credit against Canadian income taxes.
-The amount of foreign withholding taxes paid to a country that can be claimed as a credit by the Company is generally limited to the amount of Canadian tax paid on the net foreign income earned from that foreign country.
-The deductible portion of capital losses from a country is included in computing the net foreign income from that country and where the capital losses realized are large, the net foreign income may be reduced to nil.
-When this occurs, the foreign taxes paid cannot be claimed as a foreign tax credit but can be claimed as a deduction in the computation of Canadian taxable income.
-As a result, the Company's provision for income taxes, relative to the basic combined federal and provincial income tax rate, has increased by approximately \$524,000 (2011 - \$203,000).
+In general, the Company is able to utilize as a credit against Canadian income tax, a portion of its foreign withholding taxes.
+The amount of the credit is generally limited to the lesser of the amount of Federal income tax payable during the year, prior to the utilization of foreign withholding taxes, and the amount of foreign withholding taxes paid to a foreign country.
+The deductible portion of capital losses from a country is deducted in computing the net foreign income from that country, and where the capital losses realized are large, the net foreign income may be reduced to nil.
+When either of these scenarios occurs, foreign withholding taxes paid cannot be claimed as a foreign tax credit but can be claimed as a deduction in the computation of Canadian taxable income.

+During the current year, the Company paid more foreign withholding taxes than Federal income tax payable and consequently this credit was reduced.
+As a result, its provision for income taxes, relative to the basic combined federal and provincial income tax rate, increased by approximately \$155,000.
+During the prior year, as a result of realized losses on investments, the Company's provision for income taxes, relative to the basic combined federal and provincial income tax rate, increased by approximately \$524,000.

-Net gain (loss) on investments
+Net gain on investments

-The net gain on investments for the Company increased to \$51,433,000 in 2012 compared to a net loss of \$97,864,000 in the prior year.
+The net gain on investments for the Company increased to \$186,710,000 in 2013 compared to a net gain of \$51,433,000 in the prior year.

-Long-term investments increased, on an after-tax basis, by \$46,720,000 during the year, primarily as a result of strong returns from investments in E-L Financial, Algoma and the Bank of Nova Scotia.
-In the prior year, long-term investments declined by \$64,075,000 primarily as a result of a negative return from the Company's investment in E-L Financial.
+Long-term investments increased, on an after-tax basis, by \$127,231,000 during the year, as a result of strong returns from investments in E-L Financial, Algoma and the Bank of Nova Scotia.
+In particular, the Company's investment in E-L Financial, on an after-tax basis, increased by approximately \$114,403,000.
+In the prior year, long-term investments increased by \$46,720,000 also primarily as a result of a strong returns from these same investments.

-The global managed portfolio increased by \$4,713,000 during the year compared to a decline of \$33,789,000 in 2011.
+The global managed portfolio increased by \$59,479,000 during the year as a result of strong global markets, compared to an increase of \$4,713,000 in 2012.